02-CPU jobs

 • ARTEMISA provides also CPU-only resources.

-• Don’t forget to initialize the required virtual environment(ie: conda activate) before submitting the job.
+• Don’t forget to activate the required virtual environment(ie: conda activate) before submitting the job.